Jackv-makes/SGR/readme.md

 The board can be ordered at any PCB manufacturer of your choice, if you choose to use PCBWay through my shared project link, I get a small commission.
 These can be ordered in any thickness and finish.
 I recommend around 1.2mm thickness and HASL.

 # Bill of Materials & Assembly
 The board has only 6 components, which are all surface mounted and do require some basic soldering skills to build.
+If you are not very experienced, you will probably have a harder time with desoldering the existing regulator than soldering this one on.
 If you don't trust yourself with bbuilding one, you can order them assembled from PCBWay/JLC.

 # Credit and Thanks